Workshops & Consultation

 - or check our DU DialogUes page for information on upcoming facilitation training opportunities.

-If you are interested in having a prepared workshop for your students (class, club, or office), please fill out a request form as far in advance as possible by clicking here.
-(For other audiences, check the overview of campus DEI resources here.
+If you are interested in having a prepared workshop (from menu above) for students (club, club, or office), please fill out a request form as far in advance as possible.
+(For other audiences, visit the DU DEI portal.)

 We are working to revamp our Q&A Trainings, and to add workshops on Power & Privilege, Allyship, and more!
 (If you're interested in serving on the development work groups, let us know by emailing email@example.com)